 The toolkit support set files are deployed in the structure described in Deployment File Structure.

-If you deploy to UFT or the Unified Functional Testing Add-in for ALM, Extensibility Accelerator locates the UFT or Add-in installation folder and deploys the files to the <Extensibility Accelerator for Functional Testing or Add-in installation folder>\dat\Extensibility\Web folder.
+If you deploy to UFT One or the UFT One Add-in for ALM, Extensibility Accelerator locates the UFT One or Add-in installation folder and deploys the files to the <Extensibility Accelerator for Functional Testing or Add-in installation folder>\dat\Extensibility\Web folder.

 If you deploy to a

 .zip file, Extensibility Accelerator creates the same file structure within the zip file.
-To use this toolkit support set with UFT or the Unified Functional Testing Add-in for ALM installed, unzip it in the <Extensibility Accelerator for Functional Testing or Add-in installation folder>\dat\Extensibility\Web> folder.
-Note: the Add-in installation folder is relevant only if it exists, which means that the add-in was installed independently from the ALM Add-ins page and not as part of the UFT installation.
+To use this toolkit support set with UFT One or the UFT One Add-in for ALM installed, unzip it in the <Extensibility Accelerator for Functional Testing or Add-in installation folder>\dat\Extensibility\Web> folder.
+Note: the Add-in installation folder is relevant only if it exists, which means that the add-in was installed independently from the ALM Add-ins page and not as part of the UFT One installation.

 Note: After deploying Web support created by Web Add-in Extensibility, when you open Internet Explorer 9 or later, Internet Explorer prompts you to enable the WebExHookIE Class add-on.
 You must enable this add-on in order for Extensibility Accelerator features to work properly.